isabelcabezasm/designpatterns/singleton/README.md

 The static `GetInstance` method must have the logic to avoid the creation of multiple instances.
 Actual implementations can be slightly different, depending on the requirements of the system.
 Here some examples:

 - [No Thread-Safe Singleton implementation](#no-thread-safe-singleton-design-pattern)
-- Thread-Safety Singleton implementation
+- Thread-Safe Singleton implementation
-- Thread-Safety Singleton implementation using Double-Check Locking
+- Thread-Safe Singleton implementation using Double-Check Locking
 - Thread-Safe Singleton implementation without using the locks and no lazy instantiation
 - [`Lazy<T>` type](#lazy-type-for-thread-safe-singleton-design-pattern)